CorrelAid/git-newbie-playground/README.md

 git config --global --list
 ```

-## Authentication
+## 4. Authentication

-### Create a Personal Access Token
+### 4.1.
+Create a Personal Access Token
 - https://github.com/settings/tokens
 - give it a name like "personal laptop"
 - copy the token somewhere temporary - but don't save it!

+This is also described in [this guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-Now, we have to store the Personal Access Token on our Laptop and tell Git to use it when communicating with GitHub.
+Now, we have to store the Personal Access Token (PAT) on our Laptop and tell Git to use it when communicating with GitHub.
 In order to do so, we need a Git "credential helper".

+### 4.2.
+Store the Personal Access Token safely

-### Windows and Mac
+### 4.2.a.
+Windows and Mac

-**Mac**: On Mac, install [Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core/releases/tag/v2.0.394-beta) by downloading and executing the `pkg` installer.
+**Mac**: On Mac, install **[Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core/releases/tag/v2.0.394-beta)** by downloading and executing the `pkg` installer.

 Open Git Bash (on Windows) or the Terminal (on Mac)